ogothe/ogothe.github.io/_posts/2015-5-12-AmazonPriceChecker.md

 published: true
 ---

 If you purchase an item sold by Amazon and the price drops within 7 days, they will refund the difference.
 It used to be thirty days but too many folks took advantage of that.
-I quite like this policy, but I have to admit that I rarely ever go and check whether the prices of dropped within a week on any of my items.
-Since I have been exploring APIs from different companies lately, I decided this would be an excellent opportunity to work with Google's Gmail API and combine it with scraping Amazon price data to automatically determine whether I am eligible for a refund.
+I quite like this policy, but I have to admit that I rarely ever go and check whether the prices of my purchases have dropped within a week.
+Since I have been exploring APIs lately, I decided this would be an excellent opportunity to work with Google's Gmail API.
+Combined with scraping Amazon price data, this makes it possible to automatically determine whether I am eligible for a refund.
+If this occurs, I will now be notified by email.

-I broke this project into several sub-problems.
-First I extracted and processed all order confirmation email that Amazon has sent to my mailbox.
-Next I scraped the price data from Amazon for all items that were purchased within the last 7 days.
-This was slightly tricky since Amazon does not allow html requests from robots.
-In order to get around this limitation I went into the developer console of my browser to extract the headers of a "browser-based" html request.
+I broke this project into two sub-problems.
+First I extracted and processed all order confirmation emails that Amazon from my inbox.
+Next, I scraped the price data from Amazon for all items that were purchased within the last 7 days.
+This was slightly tricky since Amazon does not allow html requests without appropriate headers.
+In order to get around this limitation, I went into the developer console of my browser to extract the headers of "browser-based" html requests shown below.

 ```html
 GET / HTTP/1.1